Balinese coconut lawar salad (Lawar buncis Bali)

-A lawar salad is the most important dish in Balinese culture.
-Some form of this salad is made almost everyday, but it is the highlight for festivals and religious ceremonies.
-Every part of Bali has its own version of this salad, based on local ingredients and traditions.
-According to Australian food writer Maya Kerthyasa, it is not just the ingredients, but the colors that matter “In it [the salad] the three main colors represent three different deities.
-For Shiva the destroyer god there’s red, from pig’s or duck’s blood that is added to coconut.
-For Vishnu the preserver the color is green from fern tips, snake beans and jackfruit.
-Finally for Brahma the creator, it’s white from fresh grated coconut and chicken.
+A lawar salad is the most essential dish in Balinese culture.
+Some form of this salad is made almost every day, but it is the highlight of festivals and religious ceremonies.
+Every part of Bali has its own version of this salad based on local ingredients and traditions.
+According to Australian food writer Maya Kerthyasa, it is not just the ingredients but the colours that matter: “In it [the salad], the three main colours represent three different deities.
+For Shiva, the destroyer god, there’s red, from pig’s or duck’s blood, that is added to coconut.
+For Vishnu, the preserver, the colour is green from fern tips, snake beans and jackfruit.
+Finally, for Brahma, the creator, it’s white from fresh grated coconut and chicken.

-This version is without blood of any kind, and a completely vegan version of this salad.
-I used green beans, red peppers, as I could not find sugar snap peas, and edamame.
-The list of ingredients is long and there is some prep work for this salad, don’t let that put you off.
-The salad is just over the top delicious.
-The fresh and slightly blanched vegetables have tons of crunch, the sambal dressing pops with flavor, the coconut adds a mellow sweetness and creaminess to the salad and the chilies a pop of heat.
-Watch out, you can eat a whole bowl of this salad very easily, it is that addictive.
-This is a newer and beautiful cookbook on Indonesian cuisine.
-The dishes are wonderful and flavorful and the recipes very well written.
+This version is a completely vegan version of this salad without blood of any kind.
+I used green beans and red peppers, as I could not find sugar snap peas and edamame.
+The list of ingredients is long, and there is some prep work for this salad; don’t let that put you off.
+The salad is just over-the-top delicious.
+The fresh and slightly blanched vegetables have tons of crunch, the sambal dressing pops with flavour, the coconut adds a mellow sweetness and creaminess to the salad and the chillies a pop of heat.
+Watch out; you can eat a whole bowl of this salad very quickly, and it is addictive.
+This is a beautiful new cookbook on Indonesian cuisine.
+The dishes are wonderful and flavorful, and the recipes are very well written.
 This book brings a diversity of cuisine to my kitchen and table.
-A great book for those who want to learn about this cuisine and culture.
+It is a great book for those who want to learn about this cuisine and culture.

 Ingredients: